github/training-kit/downloads/subversion-migration.md

 ---
 layout: cheat-sheet
-title: Subversion to Git migration
+title: Transitioning from Subversion to Git and GitHub
-byline: From understanding the vocabularies of Subversion and Git technologies to migrating a project to GitHub, this cheat sheet can help.
+byline: When migrating from Subversion to Git, there's a vocabulary and command set to learn, in addition to the new capabilities only afforded by a DVCS such as Git.
+This cheat sheet aims to help you in your trasition between the classic Subversion technology and the modern use of Git with the GitHub collaboration platform.
 ---

-# Subversion to Git migration
+# Transitioning from Subversion to Git and GitHub

-From understanding the vocabularies of Subversion and Git technologies to migrating a project to GitHub, this cheat sheet can help.
+When migrating from Subversion to Git, there's a vocabulary and command set to learn, in addition to the new capabilities only afforded by a DVCS such as Git.
+This cheat sheet aims to help you in your trasition between the classic Subversion technology and the modern use of Git with the GitHub collaboration platform.

 ## Vocabulary